How to Get a Car Successfully Transported Interstate

 Hiring a driver

-Professional driving companies (such as Driving Services Australia) allow you to hire a driver to make the trek for you in your car.
+Professional driving companies allow you to hire a driver to make the trek for you in your car.
 This option can be pricey and it will put miles on your car.

 Of course, if you are going to hire a driver, always go through a driving company, instead of just finding someone online.
 These professional transportation companies run checks on their drivers and have the move covered by insurance.